Akana Platform Hardening Guide

 Note: TLS 1.0 and 1.1 protocols are deprecated and disabled by default since Java 1.8.0_292 build due to associated security risks.
 If you want to continue using these protocols by taking into consideration all the risks, those can be enabled from <container-path>\jre\lib\security\java.security settings by removing the TLS 1.0 and TLS 1.1 protocol from jdk.tls.disabledAlgorithms property.

-Depending on the level of security required, you may way to restrict the protocol to TLS 1.2 only.
+Depending on the level of security required, you may way to restrict the protocol to TLS 1.2 and TLS 1.3.
 Note - This will limit the accessibility of the platform to certain clients.

 The above examples show two options:

-In the example below, only TLS v1.2 is enabled.
+In the following example, you can enable either TLS v1.2 or TLS v1.3, or enable both at the same time for inbound connections.
 Note that this option is only applicable if you don't have load balancing.

 Scope: All Containers